 Kontoret designed by Werklig6 September,2013

-Created by consultant Ray Lindberg with the intention of setting new standards for flexible work environments, Kontoret provides low-cost office space by the hour with wireless internet, printers and coffee, to freelancers, chief executives, local business and international travellers in the centre of Helsinki.
+Created by consultant Ray Lindberg with the intention of setting new standards for flexible work environments, Kontoret provides low-cost office space by the hour, with wireless internet, printers and coffee, to freelancers, chief executives, local businesses and international travellers in the centre of Helsinki.

 The result is a simple but solid solution founded on the clear utility of characters and iconography with shared geometric constraints, a limited colour palette and the use of grids across the stationery and website.
 While the lowercase letterforms, heavy line work, crafty pastel tones, tissue paper and stickers – enhanced by plenty of white space add a subtle, accessible dimensionality to this utility, it is the intelligent leveraging of the familiarity and lasting high quality people associate with established stationery products that really provides a level of experienced based detail not often seen in smaller identity projects.